Optimize SVGs for Speed and Performance: A Complete Guide for Web & App Developers

 Path data often constitutes the bulk of an SVG's size.
 Strategic simplification can yield dramatic savings.

-Coordinate points with six decimal places are usually overkill.
+- Reduce Decimal Precision: Coordinate points with six decimal places are usually overkill.
 Reducing precision to 1-2 decimals can achieve 20-40% file size reduction with no perceptible visual difference.

-Use algorithms (like the Douglas-Peucker algorithm) or vector editor tools (“Simplify Path” in Adobe Illustrator or Figma) to remove redundant points from curves while maintaining visual fidelity.
+- Simplify Paths: Use algorithms (like the Douglas-Peucker algorithm) or vector editor tools (“Simplify Path” in Adobe Illustrator or Figma) to remove redundant points from curves while maintaining visual fidelity.

-Optimize the Coordinate System
+- Optimize the Coordinate System: Adjust the

-Adjust the viewBox to use efficient, rounded numbers and ensure your graphic elements are drawn within a sensible coordinate range to minimize character count.
+viewBoxto use efficient, rounded numbers and ensure your graphic elements are drawn within a sensible coordinate range to minimize character count.

 Markup Cleanup & Minification